 The program will partner with community leaders and organizations to expose students and parents to college planning, admissions, financial aid, and other pertinent information related to higher education.
 The new nationwide initiative will begin on October 27 at Florida Memorial University in Miami and proceed initially to Atlanta, Chicago, Washington D.C., and New York City.

 Each program will include specific deliverables to ensure follow up.
 Examples of deliverables include FAFSA awareness, online career assessments, scholarship information, admissions requirements, and college tours.
-The agenda will include sessions on selecting a college, admissions processes, entrance exam preparation, pre-college programs, scholarships, financial aid, and skills needed for college.
+The agenda will include sessions on selecting a college, online certified medical assistant schools, admissions processes, entrance exam preparation, pre-college programs, scholarships, financial aid, and skills needed for college.
 There will also be sessions aimed at addressing the holistic development of the students, including mentoring, community involvement, internships, maximizing the high school experience, and encouraging students to stay in school.

 In addition to the breakout sessions, the initiative will feature a Youth Town Hall Meeting that will provide an opportunity for candidates at the national, state, county, and city level to discuss their youth development policy platform with engaged high-school-aged youth.
 This organized forum will help elevate solutions by providing a place for concerned individuals to share their perspectives on the problems in their community, generate solutions and make policy recommendations to those who wish to represent all of their prospective constituents.
 Additionally, the program will include a college fair where students will be able to get information on local universities, community colleges, and other post-secondary educational institutions.